aquasecurity/starboard/docs/crds/clustercompliance-report.md

 The ClusterComplianceReport is a cluster-scoped resource, which represents the latest compliance control checks results.
 The report spec defines a mapping between pre-defined compliance control check ids to security scanners check ids.
-Currently, only `kube-bench` and `config-audit` security scanners are supported
+Currently, only `kube-bench` and `config-audit` security scanners are supported.

-The NSA compliance report is composed of two parts :
+The NSA compliance report is composed of two parts:

 - `spec:` represents the compliance control checks specification, check details, and the mapping to the security scanner (this part is defined by the user)
 - `status:` represents the compliance control checks (as defined by spec mapping) results extracted from the security scanners reports (this part is output by starboard)

-The following shows a sample ClusterComplianceReport NSA specification associated with the `cluster`
+The following shows a sample ClusterComplianceReport NSA specification associated with the `cluster`:

 ```yaml
 apiVersion: aquasecurity.github.io/v1alpha1